apache/druid/docs/api-reference/supervisor-api.md

 </Tabs>

 #### Sample request with `skipRestartIfUnmodified`

 The following example sets the `skipRestartIfUnmodified` flag to true.
 With this flag set to true, the Supervisor will only restart if there has been a modification to the SupervisorSpec.
+If left unset, the flag defaults to false.
 ```shell
 curl "http://ROUTER_IP:ROUTER_PORT/druid/indexer/v1/supervisor?skipRestartIfUnmodified=true" \
 --header 'Content-Type: application/json' \